 Early Life and Education

-James Richard Leininger was born in Warsaw, Indiana, in 1944.
-He developed an interest in medicine early on.
-He attended Indiana University in Indianapolis, earning a Bachelor of Arts in 1965 and a Doctor of Medicine in 1969.
+James Leininger was born in Warsaw, Indiana, in 1944.
+He attended Indiana University Indianapolis, earning a Bachelor of Arts in 1965 and a Doctor of Medicine in 1969.
+After completing an internship and postgraduate courses, he settled in San Antonio, Texas, where he taught at the University of Texas Health Science Center in 1972 and 1973.

 Rise to Success

-After completing internships and postgraduate courses, Leininger settled in San Antonio, Texas.
-In 1976, he founded Kinetic Concepts (KCI), a global medical technology corporation.
-KCI revolutionized wound care and patient recovery, propelling Leininger to prominence in the healthcare industry.
-In 2012, Apax Partners acquired KCI for $6.3 billion, with Leininger as the largest shareholder.
+In 1976, Leininger founded Kinetic Concepts (KCI), a global medical technology corporation.
+KCI became a leader in medical devices, particularly in wound care, revolutionizing patient recovery.
+In 2012, Apax Partners acquired KCI for $6.3 billion, with Leininger being the largest shareholder.

 Key Business Strategies